IshanTiwari0112/gym-mcp/README.md

-# MCP Games - AI Gaming Platform
+# Gym MCP  - AI Gaming Platform

 A Model Context Protocol (MCP) server that exposes games as tools for AI agents to discover and play.